Coinsquare Review: Complete Beginners Guide

 They have opened up a mining venture arm as well as a capital markets division that will focus on high net worth individual investors and institutions.

 The company was founded in 2014 and has grown substantially since then.
 They have raised over $47.3m in the past few years with the most recent funding round seeing them bringing in $30m.
 Today, there are over 90 employees in their office and they hope to employ over 200 by the end of the year.

 This has helped Coinsquare to become the dominant cryptocurrency exchange in Canada and they have grown to have over 100,000 user accounts on the exchange.

-Coinsquare started off as a Bitcoin exchange but has recently expanded their cryptocurrency asset coverage to include Ethereum, Litecoin, Bitcoin Cash, Dogecoin and Dash.
-They are also considering offering Ripple XRP within the next few months which will greatly increase their crypto asset coverage.
+Coinsquare started off as a Bitcoin exchange but has recently expanded their cryptocurrency asset coverage to include Ethereum, Litecoin, Bitcoin Cash, Dogecoin, Dash, Ripple XRP as well as Stellar Lumens (XLM).

 Coinsquare is what is called a "Fiat Gateway" primarily for use by Canadian traders who want to use their CAD to buy cryptocurrencies.
 While many users would be comfortable with the coins that Coinsquare has on offer, there is always the option to move these coins onto another cryptocurrency exchange and pick up other altcoins.

 Hence, Canadian cryptocurrency investors can buy their Bitcoin with their Canadian dollars on Coinsquare and then move them to another exchange such as Kraken or Binance in order to buy the smaller altcoins.
 If you wanted to get an idea how much crypto you could buy on their platform with your dollars right now you can use their currency converter.